stillmattwest/machine_learning_spec/Notes/Week 01/Part 02 - Linear Regression/02 Linear Regression Model Part 2.md

 $f(x) = wx + b$

-This is linear regression with one variable.
-One input variable in our case.
+This is linear regression with one input variable.

 Let's breakdown the formula:

 $f(x)$ represents the function when the input is x.
-It represents the dependent, or output, variable that we're trying to predict.
+It calculates the dependent, or output, variable that we're trying to predict.

 $\hat y$ vs. $y$: $\hat y$ is the *predicted* output of $f(x)$. $y$ is the *true output*.
 That's the difference.